What will you learn?

-This course alone is not a route to the Accredited Register nor does it fully equip a participant to practice as a qualified practitioner or refer to themselves as ‘a specialist’ in the subject matter unless they have other qualifications/training to support this.
+This course alone is not a route to the Accredited Register nor does it fully equip a participant to practise as a qualified practitioner or refer to themselves as a "specialist" in the subject matter unless they have other qualifications/training to support this.

 Saturday 19 June 2021 – Please note – this workshop is exclusively for NCS members